Why the Real Men Challenge

 As the initiator and driver of the Real Men Challenge Neil is now advancing into career change 10, having worked in a variety of careers/services over 45 years of his working life including: Victoria Police, Fraud Investigation, Christian Education, Small Business Operator, Software trainer and tester, Community Health, Church Pastor and a few others.
 You get the picture.

-In the last few years in Community Health he has been passionately working with the local community at Benalla to reduce / prevent family violence and five years ago became a White Ribbon Ambassador and is currently the Chair of the Victorian White Ribbon Committee.
+In the last few years in Community Health he has been passionately working with the local community at Benalla to reduce / prevent family violence.
 Passionate about making a difference in this difficult social space, he has run workshops, presentations, teaching sessions, group sessions, ran major community events as well as working one to one with both victims/survivors and perpetrators.

 He has also seen the pain of suicide and the stresses of mental health through the local community and was very active in establishing a Mental Health and Wellbeing Action Group in Benalla to help tackle this problem.
 This site will in some way, help provide an ongoing forum for ideas to help address this difficult, ongoing problem, especially for boys and young men.

-(The views on this site are entirely those of the individuals and do not the official position of White Ribbon Australia)
+(The views on this site are entirely those of the individual contributors)